cassiersg/compress_artifact/README.md

 ### Optionnal environment variables

-Some of the `Makefile` targets developped after may take a significant time to complete.
-Typically, the time required to simulate the execution of a circuit can be of the order of an hour for behavioural simulation, or several hours for structural simulations.
-Besides, the execution time of COMPRESS is rather fast for small circuit, but increase with the size of the circuit due to the usage of a SAT solver.
-Based on that, the following environment variables enable some level of control on the flow by skipping the most time consuming steps:
+Some of the Makefile targets detailed after may take a significant time to complete.
+Typically, the time required to simulate the execution of a circuit can be of the order of an hour for behavioral simulations, or several hours for structural simulations.
+Besides, the execution time of COMPRESS is rather fast for small circuit, but increase with the circuit size due to the usage of a SAT solver.
+Based on that, the following environment variables enable some control level on the flow by configuring the most time consuming steps:

 - `SKIP_BEH_SIMU` (default: 0): set to 1 in order to skip behavioral simulations.
 - `SKIP_STRUCT_SIMU` (default: 1): set to 1 in order to skip structural simulations.